-Jones, Gregg, Creehan & Gerace provides advice and guidance to families in transition throughout the Greater Pittsburgh Region.
+Jones, Gregg, Creehan & Gerace provides advice and guidance to families in transition throughout Pittsburgh.
 Our practice is dedicated to helping clients resolve challenging issues such as divorce, child custody, paternity, and related family law matters.

 Regardless of the issue your family is facing, we will provide you with a secure environment in which you can make informed decisions about your family’s future.
 Please reach out to our office today to speak with our experienced family law attorneys.